uym2/MinVar-Rooting/README.md

 NOTE: `FastRoot.py` works for a list of trees

+## Rooting methods
+There are 4 rooting methods: minVAR (MV), midpoint (MP), outgroups (OG), and root-to-tip (RTT).

+### MinVAR rooting (MV)
+* Root the tree at the point that minimizes the variance of the root to tip distances.

-### Outgroups
+### Midpoint rooting (MP)

-* Outgroup Rooting `-m OG -g <OUTGROUPS>` maximizes the number of outgroup to ingroup triplets in the tree.
-* Outgroups may be defined with a file `-g <OUTGROUP_FILE>` or with a list surrounded by quotation marks `-g "OUTGROUP1 OUTGROUP2 ..."`.
-* The outgroups must be defined when using the outgroup rooting method.
+* Root the tree at the midpoint of the longest path between any pair of leaves (i.e. midpoint of the diameter).

-### Sampling Times
+### Root-to-tip (RTT)
+* When there are sampling times given for the leaves (i.e. phylodynamics data), minVAR rooting is generalized to the root-to-tip (RTT) rooting method.
+* RTT optimizes the least squares regression of the root-to-tip time and substitutions.

-* The sampling time file (example file: `use_cases/RTT/sampling_times.txt`) is a tab-delimited file, with one pair of species-time per line.
+* To use RTT rooting, the sampling times must be defined via ```-t``` (example file: `use_cases/RTT/sampling_times.txt`): a tab-delimited file, with one pair of species-time per line.
-* It must have two columns: the species names and the corresponding sampling times.
-* The sampling time for every leaf must be specified.
-* The sampling times must be defined when using the root-to-tip rooting method.

 For example, lines

 ```
 000009  9.36668